chayYaz/starwarsProject/ps-assignment-main/README.md

    mockup did not have buttton
    images were not in the html
    star/heart did not appear in html/js
+   I also added a component to change numbers to the roman number.
 2. **Styling:**

    - Refactor the application's styling to match the provided [mockup](page_mockup.png)